Ly0n/awesome-robotic-tooling/README.md

 ## Interaction
 ### Graphical User Interface
+* [Automotive Grade Linux](https://www.automotivelinux.org/) - Automotive Grade Linux is a collaborative open source project that is bringing together automakers, suppliers and technology companies to accelerate the development and adoption of a fully open software stack for the connected car
 * [qtpy](https://github.com/spyder-ide/qtpy) - Provides an uniform layer to support PyQt5, PySide2, PyQt4 and PySide with a single codebase
 * [mir](https://github.com/MirServer/mir) - Mir is set of libraries for building Wayland based shells
 * [rqt](https://wiki.ros.org/rqt) - rqt is a Qt-based framework for GUI development for ROS.
 It consists of three parts/metapackages